JonEG/typo3-certifications/notes/02-software-development-standards/restructuredtext.md

 Goals:

-- [ ] I know the basic syntax and features of reStructuredText
+- [ ] I know the basic syntax and features of reStructuredText.
-- [ ] I know how to format and structure documents using reST
+- [ ] I know how to format and structure documents using reST.

 ---